-Mike Tramp: Yes it was, because if they’d of called me I’d of said “I’m not good enough for this”.
+Mike Tramp: Yes, it was because if they’d called me, I’d of said: “I’m not good enough for this.”

 Metal-Rules.com: But maybe he was just after fame and money?

-Metal-Rules.com: In a way it is the same type of thing, what KISS does when they put Tommy Thayer dress up as Ace Frehley on stage?
+Metal-Rules.com: In a way, it is the same type of thing KISS does when they put Tommy Thayer dress-up as Ace Frehley on stage?

-Metal-Rules.com: But if you think of bands and / or musicians who started this whole thing, such as The Beatles, Led Zeppelin Black Sabbath, etc. If they are not dead, the fact is that none of these guys have not been fully retired.
+Metal-Rules.com: But if you think of bands and/or musicians who started this whole thing, such as The Beatles, Led Zeppelin, Black Sabbath, etc. If they are not dead, the fact is that none of these guys has been fully retired.
 But they continue to the end.
 Is that you think it a good thing or a bad thing?

-Mike Tramp: To a certain degree it’s not.
-Unless you do it which is why like a person like Robert Plant and I’m not trying to put myself in the same league, but you follow where you want to bring your music.
+Mike Tramp: To a certain degree, it’s not.
+Unless you do it, which is why like a person like Robert Plant and I’m not trying to put myself in the same league, but you follow where you want to bring your music.
 The ’80s is not a good decade to be playing at when you are 65.
-Mike Tramp is not going to sit and say forbid people to do it, it’s just because it was so image minded and those pants and that hair.
+Mike Tramp is not going to sit and say forbid people to do it, and it’s just because it was so image-minded and those pants and that hair.
 Doing work well when you don’t have the hair.
 At the highest respect.
-Why should Robert Plant go out with Led Zeppelin and feel; “I can’t sing these songs the way I sang when I was 21 years old”?
+Why should Robert Plant go out with Led Zeppelin and feel, “I can’t sing these songs the way I sang when I was 21 years old”?

 Mike Tramp: Three years, yeah.